myashley/react-project-partA/README.md

     - He has reached out to us to set up an online solution where he can get the candidates to fill out the questionnaire online and he can then view this once they submit it.

 3. Describe the client’s current setup and data.
+    - Candidates initiate contact with Simon via email or LinkedIn with an expression of interest
+    - Simon then contacts candidates and carries out an initial interview (over phone or in person) with set questions to find out more about who they are, and their needs
-    - He is currently documenting all his data in his notebook and then manually entering the data into an excel spreadsheet.
+    - He currently documents all his data in a notebook and then manually enters the data into an Excel spreadsheet
+    - Relying on a combination of Excel, Hubspot, written notes and his own memory, he matches candidates with clients, conducting further meetings to gather more information from candidates if necessary

 4. Describe the project will you be conducting and how your App will address the client’s needs.